Simcha Jacobovici: Investigative archaeology

 Over the past decades, Jacobovici has engaged in what he calls "Investigative Archaeology".

 In 2012, Jacobovici investigated a Second Temple-era burial cave in Armon Hanatziv with a camera mounted on a robotic arm.
 Along with James Tabor, he claimed that the 2,000-year-old cave may be the burial site of disciples of Jesus.
 Such identification has been rejected by many scholars and supported by some.

 Jacobovici hosted three seasons of The Naked Archaeologist on VisionTV in Canada and The History Channel in the United States.
 In 2013, the series began to be broadcast on the Israel Broadcast Authority (IBA) Channel 1.
 The series can be streamed on Amazon and YouTube.
-A reboot is scheduled for 2024.
+In May 2024, Jacobovici announced that a 10-episode reboot of the series was green-lit and was entering pre-production.

 Jacobovici has written analysis pieces for The New York Times, International Herald Tribune, The Globe and Mail, Los Angeles Times and other newspapers.
 At times, he blogs on SimchaJTV, The Times of Israel, The Jerusalem Post and The Huffington Post.
 Jacobovici has been interviewed on numerous television shows like Anderson Cooper 360, Larry King Live, ABC Nightline, The Oprah Winfrey Show, NBC Today Show and ABC Good Morning America.